-If you opt to walk - and we encourage you to do so, wandering into the Old Town is dreamy - you’ll find that getting out of the station is now a bit of a challenge.
+If you opt to walk - and we encourage you to do so, wandering into the Old Town is dreamy - you’ll find that getting out of the station can be a bit of a challenge.
 There are at least four exits and it’s wise to choose the correct one, based on where you want to go.
 Following signs to ‘ul.
-Pawia’ will lead you straight into the Galeria Krakowska shopping mall (in the words of Admiral Ackbar: “It’s a traaap!”).
+Pawia’ will lead you straight into the Galeria Krakowska shopping mall (in the immortal words of Admiral Ackbar: “It’s a traaap!”).
 Signs to ‘Dworzec Autobusowy’ or ‘ul.
 Bosacka’ will put you on the east side of the transport complex (further from the market square).
 If you want to head straight to the market square (do it, it’s only 10mins away!) it is easier to take the stairs down from the platforms to the old 'Magda' tunnel, rather than the escalators into the new complex.
 Once in the tunnel there is a staircase just after platform 1 that will lead you to daylight.
-If you end up in the main complex, follow the clearly marked signs to ‘Stare Miasto’ or ‘ul.
+If you end up in the main complex, follow the clearly marked signs to ‘Stare Miasto’ (Old Town) or ‘ul.
 Lubicz’ to escape.
 Once outside, cross the plaza in front of the old station building (Galeria Krakowska is on your right) to the Andels Hotel and follow the crowds through the underpass; bear right and enjoy a stroll through the Planty Park for two blocks before making a left on Floriańska Street at the Barbican and you’re on the ‘Path of Kings’ to the market square.
 You’ve arrived.

 Departing By Train: